 Companies with virtual resources are not only able to dispense with the traditional cost of offices; they can benefit from global expertise and talent.
 Indeed, it may even be prudent to combine the fractional and virtual approaches, for example, if a particularly adept expert happens to reside in another country and offers their services to a select number of businesses.

 There are undoubtedly challenges with operating across time zones; the reduction in social cohesion, and the differing law and cultural practices in each country – but these can all be overcome and will not necessarily outweigh the benefits of the virtual team approach.
-Technology tools can ensure robust communication and collaboration between staff, and meeting platforms allow individuals to see the ‘whites of the eyes’ of their colleagues.
+Technology can ensure robust communication and collaboration between staff, and meeting platforms allow individuals to see the ‘whites of the eyes’ of their colleagues.
 After all, remote working is now commonplace and has been shown to lead to greater productivity and worker satisfaction, when compared to those who are solely office-based.
-If you do elect to embrace the world of virtual executive boards, it is paramount to invest in technology and connectivity which will enable your team to connect, collaborate, share, see, and speak with each other; not doing so will impair productivity, increase frustration, and ultimately defeat the purpose of internet-enabled virtualisation.

 As we have established, the ideal C-Suite setup for your enterprise depends on a range of factors.
 The optimal approach may be to use a hybrid model, whereby some of the team are full-time, and some are virtual, fractional or part-time.
-What matters is the way in which you assure team cohesion, collaboration, and the availability of technology which removes the barrier of distance (in the case of virtual teams).
+What matters is the way in which you assure team cohesion and collaboration.

 Firms who are planning to undertake a radical business change, or looking to merge, acquire, or sell, may need a full-time CMO but this does not mean that all the executives need to have the same working arrangement.
 The overall cost savings of a single member of the executive team working on a fractional basis can lead to considerable gains – crucial in troubled times, or when starting up.